Education and Teaching

 Deakin's Bachelor of Education (Primary) is one of the School of Education's core teacher education programs, and focuses on initial professional studies in primary education for school leavers and other entrants who do not already have a degree or diploma.
 Deakin's Master of Teaching offers strands in Early Childhood through to Secondary Teaching.

 The Bachelor of Health and Physical Education course at Deakin is a highly regarded teacher education course equipping pre-service teachers for work in schools in the 21st century.
 With small numbers, the course encourages strong cohesion both within cohorts and across years, creating a supportive and energetic learning environment.

 As a graduate you will be eligible for employment as a secondary teacher in Australia and overseas.
 You will be able to teach in secondary schools from junior secondary to VCE levels, as well as taking up positions in community and youth performance companies, TAFE and adult community educational institutions.

 Deakin's innovative Bachelor of Teaching (Science) / Bachelor of Science degree provides graduates with a full science degree and a complete secondary teaching qualification.

 The Master of Education (Special Educational Needs) is a postgraduate, off-campus, teacher education course focusing on professional studies in special education.

 We have several courses designed to address the wide diversity of educational backgrounds of students who are interested in teaching English.
-They are designed for experienced TESOL professionals wishing to develop their understanding of current practices as well as those seeking to obtain a teaching qualification in this area.
+They are designed for experienced TESOL professionals as well as those seeking to obtain a teaching qualification in this area.

 This course is designed for qualified and experienced TLOTE professionals who wish to reflect on, evaluate, and critique their practice, and who wish to develop their understanding of contemporary second language teaching in order to take on leadership roles in their workplace.